lasseufpa/MIMO-V2V-latincom22/README.md

 # MIMO-V2V-latincom22

-This repo guide you trhought the process of replicating the results from the **Ray-Tracing MIMO Channel Dataset for Machine Learning Applied to V2V Communication**.
+This repo guide you trhought the process of replicating the results from the **Ray-Tracing MIMO Channel Dataset for Machine Learning Applied to V2V Communication**, avaliable here: https://ieeexplore.ieee.org/abstract/document/10000783/

 First, you'll need to download or generate the dataset to work with, you can either download the baseline dataset from the [Raymobtime site](https://www.lasse.ufpa.br/raymobtime/) or download the raw data and preprocess it.
 If you wish to use the baseline data, just go to **Step 2**, but if you wish to preprocess your data, and change it, just keep reading.

 ## Step 1 - Preprocessing